SymfonyCasts/symfony5/sfcasts/ep3-doctrine/docker-database.md

 Ok, ready?
 To manage our Docker containers, we need to create a `docker-compose.yaml` file that describes what we need.

+***TIP
+If you're using the latest version of Symfony Flex, then when you ran `composer require orm`, it asked you if you wanted Docker configuration.
+If you answered yes, congrats!
+You can skip this step because you already have a `docker-compose.yml` file with a `database` service inside.
+Skip ahead to around 4:30 when we run `docker-compose up`.
+***

 That file is pretty simple but... let's cheat!
 Find your terminal and run:

 ```terminal